-a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? × No. The Project is not likely to induce any populate maintenance personnel and will be monitored most residents are expected to result from the Project. b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? × No, the proposed Project will not displace existing replacement housing will be necessary.
-No housing existing housing will be removed to construct or operates on the level of housing in the Project Area or currently exists in erate the Project. i the Pro The Proj ject Are a . iect will h ı XV.
-PUBLIC SERVICES: Would the project: a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection? $\boxtimes$ No. The Project is not considered to be located in a high-risk area for fire protection.
-The Project Area has no trees or established vegetation.
-The San Bernardino Fire Department (which provides fire protection services in the Trona community) was consulted on the Project.
-No concerns related to the Project Area were given.
-Police protection? $\boxtimes$ No. No way ration agrica will be assured because of the Dunington Care a
+a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? × No. The Project is not likely to induce any populati maintenance personnel and will be monitored most residents are expected to result from the Project. b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? × No, the proposed Project will not displace existing hereplacement housing will be necessary.
+No housing existing housing will be removed to construct or operate of the level of housing in the Project Area or currently exists in erate the Project. the Pro The Proj ject Are a . iect will h

+XV.
+PUBLIC SERVICES: Would the project: a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection? $\boxtimes$ No. The Project is not considered to be located in a Project Area has no trees or established vegetation. (which provides fire protection services in the Trond No concerns related to the Project Area were given.
+The San Bernard a community) was dino Fire e Departn ient Police protection? $\boxtimes$ No. No transplies service will be required because of the Duning 4 C